KeshavThosar/OStore/README.md

 # OStore
-An open-source, end to end, object storage solution
+An open-source, end to end, object/file storage solution